songhwanjun/Awesome-Noisy-Labels/README.md

 # Learning from Noisy Labels with Deep Neural Networks: A Survey
 This is a repository to help all readers who are interested in handling noisy labels.
-We are planning to include all popularly used data (with data loader) and necessary implementations for evaluation.

 If your papers are missing or you have other requests, please contact to ghkswns91@gmail.com.</br>
 We will update this repository and paper on a regular basis to maintain up-to-date.